zimmertr/Kubernetes-Manifests/README.md

 ## Summary

 A collection of applications meant to be deployed to Kubernetes.
+Using Proxmox?
+Consider using [TKS](https://github.com/zimmertr/TJs-Kubernetes-Service) to deploy your cluster!

 ## Instructions